3D scanning: Structured light

-A structured-light 3D scanner (Matterport Pro2) capturing an architectural interior.
-The device rotates on a tripod to project light patterns and build a 3D model of the surrounding space.

 Structured-light 3D scanners project a pattern of light on the subject and look at the deformation of the pattern on the subject.
 The pattern is projected onto the subject using either an LCD projector or other stable light source.
 A camera, offset slightly from the pattern projector, looks at the shape of the pattern and calculates the distance of every point in the field of view.
+Structured-light methods are among the principal active optical techniques used for three-dimensional surface metrology.

 Structured-light scanning is still a very active area of research with many research papers published each year.
 Perfect maps have also been proven useful as structured light patterns that solve the correspondence problem and allow for error detection and error correction.

 The advantage of structured-light 3D scanners is speed and precision.
 Instead of scanning one point at a time, structured light scanners scan multiple points or the entire field of view at once.
 Scanning an entire field of view in a fraction of a second reduces or eliminates the problem of distortion from motion.
 Some existing systems are capable of scanning moving objects in real-time.

 A real-time scanner using digital fringe projection and phase-shifting technique (certain kinds of structured light methods) was developed, to capture, reconstruct, and render high-density details of dynamically deformable objects (such as facial expressions) at 40 frames per second.
 Recently, another scanner has been developed.
 Different patterns can be applied to this system, and the frame rate for capturing and data processing achieves 120 frames per second.
 It can also scan isolated surfaces, for example two moving hands.
 By utilising the binary defocusing technique, speed breakthroughs have been made that could reach hundreds to thousands of frames per second.